-Our system ensures that data-exchanged between your PC and our computers are encrypted with 128-bit encryption.
-Encryption is accomplished through Secure Sockets Layers (SSL), which utilizes mathematical formulas to ‘encrypt’ or hide information from prying eyes on the Internet.
-Additionally, if SSL detects that data was added or deleted after you sent it to the bank, the connection will be severed in order to guard against any tampering.
-The most popular browsers have the SSL security feature included.
-How can you tell if your browser is up-to-date?
-Click here.
+Our system ensures that data exchanged between your PC and our computers is encrypted with minimum 128-bit encryption blocks.
+Encryption is accomplished through Transport Layer Security (TLS), which utilizes mathematical formulas to ‘encrypt’ or hide information from prying eyes on the Internet.
+Additionally, if TLS detects that data was added or deleted after you sent it to the bank, the connection will be severed in order to guard against any tampering.
+The most popular browsers have the TLS security feature included.

 User IDs and passwords are isolated from the Internet by being stored on Legends Bank’s computer.
 This way, the passwords and IDs can never be accessed or downloaded by anyone on the Internet.
-Additionally, user passwords can vary from eight to twelve characters and require the use of uppercase letters, lowercase letters and numbers or symbols.
+Additionally, user passwords can vary from ten to seventeen characters and require the use of uppercase letters, numbers and symbols.
 The system also checks for invalid logins and automatically disallows a user after three invalid attempts.
 This prohibits the ‘hacker’ from gaining access to our system, thus protecting your accounts.